 Fate: Captured, deported to Germany, survived

-Peter Morland Churchill was born in Amsterdam in 1909.
+Peter Morland Churchill was born in Amsterdam on 14 January 1909.
 The son of the British consul there, he was sent to be educated at Malvern School and read Modern Languages at Cambridge, where he also played ice hockey at international level in 1932.
 After a spell as British pro‐consul at Oran in 1934 he drifted through a number of jobs, before being commissioned into the Intelligence Corps in 1940.

 Churchill was one of the French Section's early recruits, joining in April 1941.
 In January 1942 he was sent on his first mission, during which he met a charismatic artist named André Girard, the leader of a Resistance network called CARTE, based at Antibes on the Riviera.
 Girard had already come to the attention of SOE's local URCHIN network, which had reported CARTE's important links with many senior members of the French army.
 Very soon the British convinced themselves that Girard was capable of achieving great things, and agreed to send him more agents, arms and supplies.

 In April 1942, Churchill made another brief expedition to bring two wireless operators, Edward Zeff and Isidore Newman, to Antibes, then returned once more in August to become the head of a new liaison circuit called SPINDLE, which would work with CARTE to train Girard's men and carry out sabotage along the Cote d'Azur.
 To assist, Churchill also adopted two abandoned F Section agents, an Egyptian Jewish wireless operator named Adolphe Rabinovitch, and a French–born courier, Odette Sansom.